-Tropical dry and scrub forests in central and south west Madagascar.
+The ring-tailed lemur is native to tropical dry and scrub forests in central and southwestern Madagascar.

 This species of lemur is highly social and can be found in groups of up to 25 individuals.
 They spend much of their time grooming each other and playing together.